m0nadicph0/DSA/recursion/README.md

 25. Write a recursive function to calculate the product of the first n even numbers.
 26. Write a recursive function to calculate the product of the first n odd numbers.
 27. Write a recursive function to calculate the sum of the digits of a binary number.
-28. Write a recursive function to calculate the sum of the digits of a hexadecimal number.
-29. Write a recursive function to calculate the sum of the digits of an octal number.

 ## Intermediate Problems
 1. Write a recursive function to generate all permutations of a string.